Protocol for sampling and testing water for 1080

 - Number of samples taken from drinking water supplies

 To assist in providing this information, a sample form is included on the last page of this protocol.
-The Environmental Risk Management Authority (ERMA) is in the process of designing a database for reporting to the Authority after an aerial 1080 control operation.
-This is to comply with Additional Control 12 of the formal decision of the 1080 reassessment completed in August 2007 (ERMA 2007).
+In 2007 The Environmental Protection Authority (previously The Environmental Risk Management Authority established the 1080 Watchlist which is a database for reporting to the Authority after an aerial 1080 control operation.
+This complies with Control 12 of the formal decision of the 1080 reassessment completed in August 2007 (ERMA 2007).

 4. Testing procedures